 With these musical considerations in mind, on top of a number of proposals in development, projects to manage and info from BVE churning away, I wandered through Euston.
 Headphones on, iPhone selecting tracks from my personal music collection at random.

-So tonight, when TV is the background noise to your daily de-stress, why not take a moment?
-Do some spring cleaning on iTunes.
-Get rid of the awful stuff you liked for a week in the mid-nineties and make your phone / MP3 player your own personal sanctuary for those tough days that need a smile on your face, rather than a grimace!
+Get rid of the awful stuff you liked for a week in the mid-nineties and make your phone/MP3 player your own personal sanctuary for those tough days that need a smile on your face, rather than a grimace!